jagregory/abrash-zen-of-asm/src/chapter-07.md

 ScanFound:
 ```

-`lea` is particularly handy in this case because it can add two registers — BX and SI — and place the result in a third register — DI.
+`lea`{.nasm} is particularly handy in this case because it can add two registers — BX and SI — and place the result in a third register — DI.
 That enables us to replace the two instructions:

 ```nasm
 mov   di,bx
 add   di,si
 ```

-with a single `lea`.
+with a single `lea`{.nasm}.

-`lea` should make it clear that offsets are just 16-bit numbers.
-Adding offsets stored in BX and SI together with `lea` is no different from adding any two 16-bit numbers together with `add`, because offsets are just 16-bit numbers.
+`lea`{.nasm} should make it clear that offsets are just 16-bit numbers.
+Adding offsets stored in BX and SI together with `lea`{.nasm} is no different from adding any two 16-bit numbers together with `add`{.nasm}, because offsets are just 16-bit numbers.
 0 is a valid offset; if we execute:

 ```nasm
 sub   bx,bx     ;load BX with 0